 Reasonable use of positive and negative space in a design will greatly improve the end result of your project and how others perceive it.
 This can turn out to be really interesting as effects and you will always surprise the audience with your work.

 During my years at university, while doing my Bachelor degree, a common topic for discussion was the contrast, its strength, and use.
 In fact, this is a very important technique so it is useful for designers to master it so they can use it in their everyday life.
-It is important for an artist to be able to combine colours in order for the important information to stand out from the rest.
+It is important for an artist to be able to combine colors in order for the important information to stand out from the rest.

 This is not a valid rule for logos though.
-Be sure to use harmonious colours and palettes.
+Be sure to use harmonious colors and palettes.
 The purpose of a logo is to be perceived as a whole because what matters is the combination of words, images and the message it transmits.
 Use contrasts effectively in your work, but do not bet on them when you develop the logos.

 Typographic elements are of utmost importance for the emotional impact of a design.
 The mistake of inadvertently selected fonts, which gives a false sense to the observer, is frequently noticed within our line of work.